 That was 2018 after all

 Since the C++ primordial soup, you have local statics.
 Aka static local variables.
-And as if this would be an end to this list of crucial C++ ingredients, there are one more: lambdas.
+And as if this would be an end to this list of crucial C++ ingredients, there is one more ingredient in this secret sauce: lambdas.

-Please do not forget the big gotcha: Internal linkage and anonymous namespace’s.
+Detour: Please do not forget the big gotcha: Internal linkage and anonymous namespace.

-Well, no my dear readers.
-Humble myself has prepared yet another delicious little nugget for you to readily copy-paste into your code.
-Here it comes:
+Well, no, my dear readers.
+Your humble servant aka myself has prepared yet another delicious little nugget for you to readily copy-paste into your code.

 Please observe carefully the above:

-- the big gotcha first: anonymous namespace implies default static linkage for variables inside.
-Thus do not put this code inside it.
+- the big gotcha first and again: anonymous namespace implies default static linkage for variables inside.
+Thus do not put that code inside it.
 This is the header code.
 This

 dbj_once